-The Authority is also investing in two projects in Southern California that will support future segments of the high-speed rail project: grade separation at Rosecrans/Marquardt and upgrades at Los Angeles Union Station (LAUS) in downtown Los Angeles.
-As of June 2023, the Authority has supported \$54.3 million22 in investment in these projects.
+The Authority is also investing in two projects in Southern California that will support future segments of the HSR project: grade separation at Rosecrans/Marquardt and upgrades at Los Angeles Union Station (LAUS) in downtown Los Angeles.
+As of June 2024, the Authority has supported \$59.4 million23 in investment in these projects.

 Proposition 1A funds of \$76.7 million were approved for the Rosecrans/Marquardt Grade Separation Project.
 The Rosecrans Avenue and Marquardt Avenue intersection is considered one of the most hazardous grade crossings in the state, according to the California Public Utilities Commission.
 Los Angeles County Metropolitan Transportation Authority (Metro), the lead agency on the project, estimates that more than 112 trains and more than 45,000 vehicles use the crossing daily.
-As of FY 2022-23, the environmental clearance process is complete for the Rosecrans/Marquardt Grade Separation Project.
+The Rosecrans Avenue bridge portion of the project for vehicle and pedestrian traffic opened in January 2024.
+Construction will be fully complete in 2025.

+Figure 13: Rosecrans/Marquardt Grade Separation Project Rendering

-Furthermore, the Authority's partnership with Metro is key to implementing high-speed rail improvements in Southern California.
+Furthermore, the Authority's partnership with Metro is key to implementing HSR improvements in Southern California.
 The upgrade project at LAUS, called Link US Project, involves extensive track and station upgrades.
 The upgrades will transform access for regional services as well as modernize the station into a world-class facility.
-For the portion of the project that includes Union Station upgrades, Metro has closed escrows for the required right-of-way acquisitions and is coordinating with Southern California (SoCal) Edison on upfront utility work.
+For the portion of the project that includes Union Station upgrades, Metro has closed escrows for the required ROW acquisitions and is coordinating with Southern California (SoCal) Edison on upfront utility work.
 Metro awarded the construction contract for this project in Spring 2022 and the new grade separation is expected to open in 2025.
 For the Link US run-through tracks project, the Final Environmental Impact Report (EIR) was certified by the LA Metro Board of Directors in June 2019.
 The Authority serves as the federal lead agency for the Link US Environmental Impact Statement (EIS) based on an agreement between the Federal Railroad Administration (FRA) and the State of California.
-Metro staff are currently preparing this EIS.
+Metro staff released the first environmental impact report/environmental impact statement (EIR/EIS) in June 2024.